metno/titantuner/README.md

 ```

 where lat and lon are in degrees, elev in meters, and value is the measurement.
 Each row represents one
 observation, and each file represents observations for one time.
+Put this file in a data directory and supply

-Supply a data directory when starting titantuner, which will load all data files in that directory:
+this when starting titantuner:

 ```bash
 titantuner -d <datadir>